Rockstar Vancouver: Early years (1998–2002)

 Rockstar Vancouver was founded as Barking Dog Studios by Glenn Barnes, Peter Grant, Michael Gyori, Christopher Mair, Brian Thalken, and Sean Thompson.
-They had worked at developer Radical Entertainment until the company faced financial difficulties the late 1990s.
+They had worked at the developer Radical Entertainment until the company faced financial difficulties in the late 1990s.
 As the studio's partnership with Disney had faltered, it lost its ESPN licence and was briefly in receivership.
 This prompted the formation of multiple companies by employees who left Radical Entertainment, including Black Box Games.
 The sextet established Barking Dog in May 1998.
 They sought a "non-corporate, non-pretentious" name during a brainstorming session and settled on one derived from the Barking Dog, a pub in California.
 The company formally began operating on 16 July 1998 after signing its first publishing contract.

-The nascent studio worked with developer Relic Entertainment and publisher Sierra Studios on programming for the 1999 game Homeworld, and were shortly thereafter greenlit to develop an expansion pack, Homeworld: Cataclysm.
-During this time, Barking Dog moved into Relic's offices and had roughly twenty employees engaged in the game's development.
-Cataclysm was announced in February 2000 and released in September that year.
+The nascent studio worked with the developer Relic Entertainment and the publisher Sierra Studios on programming for the 1999 game Homeworld.
+Shortly thereafter, it was greenlit to develop an expansion pack, Homeworld: Cataclysm.
+During this time, Barking Dog moved into Relic Entertainment's offices and had roughly 20 employees engaged in the game's development.
+Cataclysm was announced in February 2000 and released in September.
 When an updated version was released via the GOG.com platform in June 2017, its name was changed to Homeworld: Emergence because Blizzard Entertainment had since registered the "Cataclysm" trademark for World of Warcraft: Cataclysm.

-Around 1999, Valve became interested in Counter-Strike, a mod co-created by Barking Dog employee Minh Le.
-As it became more deeply involved in the project, the company hired Barking Dog for the mod's "Beta 5" update.
+Around 1999, Valve became interested in Counter-Strike, a mod co-created by the Barking Dog employee Minh Le.
+As it became more involved in the project, the company hired Barking Dog for the mod's "Beta 5" update.
 The studio developed roughly 90% of that update, which was released in December 1999.
 Le joined Valve shortly thereafter to continue Counter-Strike's development, and the finished game was released in November 2000.
-In the same month, Barking Dog was rumoured to be developing a tactical first-person shooter, which Crave Entertainment announced as Global Operations in December that year.
+In the same month, Barking Dog was rumoured to be developing a tactical first-person shooter, which Crave Entertainment announced as Global Operations in December of that year.
 Global Operations was released in March 2002, co-published by Crave Entertainment and Electronic Arts.

-Barking Dog began developing a proprietary game engine, ARES, in January 2001 and subsequently commenced production on a real-time strategy game using the engine that June.
-When the engine was unveiled in April 2002, the company expected to announce the game at that year's E3.
-The game, announced as Treasure Planet: Battle at Procyon, was developed in tandem with Treasure Planet, the Disney film it is based on.
-Disney's games division, Disney Interactive, released the game in November 2002 shortly before the movie.
+Around this time, Barking Dog was developing Transworld Skateboarding for Infogrames, one of three sports video games the publisher produced in collaboration with the magazine of the same name.
+Despite being at an early development stage in June 2001, it was scheduled for release on the Xbox in early 2002.
+In the same month, the studio commenced work on a real-time strategy game using ARES, the proprietary game engine it had been working on since January of that year.
+Disney Interactive, Disney's games division, announced the game as Treasure Planet: Battle at Procyon, a tie-in with the film Treasure Planet, and released it in November 2002.